Truancy and School Attendance, Including 2020-2021 School Year Updates

 Fine the parent $25 a day.

-Order the child to do community service hours.
+Order the student to do community service.

 It depends.
 The judge must decide that detention is the only appropriate option after